 - The premise of the song "Earth's Fire Breathing Daughter" by Leslie Fish.
-The title sort-of-demigoddess entity buys a house in California with her coven and start enacting pagan rites.
+The titular sort-of-demigoddess entity buys a house in California with her coven and start enacting pagan rites.
 Neighbors complain and send the police after them on false drug charges.
-She triggers an earthquake and mudslide that kill the entire police force and destroy all the surrounding houses, while of course leaving hers entirely intact.
+She triggers an earthquake and mudslide that kills the entire police force and destroys all the surrounding houses, while of course leaving hers entirely intact.
 (They deserve it.)

 - The music video for Skrillex's "First of the Year (Equinox)" is about a pedophile choosing the absolute worst victim possible.

 - Joe Bethancourt's "I'll See Your Six" recounts just such a situation.
 In this case, the "monster" was a young lady who's not only carrying a broadsword, but knew how to use it, and was wearing chain armor.
 (See Real Life section for details - yes, it happened.)